LouisThill/Thill_et_al_DGBP_AGNP_2026/README.md

 # 📄Poster: Thill et al. (2026) at DGBP-AGNP-congress

-*Selected for a flash talk and awarded 2nd place in the poster prize competition by the AGNP*
+❗*Selected for a flash talk and awarded 2nd place in the poster prize competition by the AGNP*❗

 Here you can find relevant stuff related to [my poster (PDF)](./Thill_et_al_2026_DGBP_version20260416.pdf) presented at the [6th congress of the DGBP & AGNP](https://www.dgbp.de/event/6-gemeinsamer-kongress-dgbp-und-agnp-2026/) in Berlin 🐻 2026.